APogue/APogue.github.io/interviews/bella_brannon.md

 - [USA Judicial Board to hear antisemitism case against Cultural Affairs commissioner](https://dailybruin.com/2024/12/03/usa-judicial-board-to-hear-antisemitism-case-against-cultural-affairs-commissioner)

     "In the memorandum granting the petition, Venkatesh said the board will formally consider whether Verdugo violated Article I, Section E of the USA Bylaws, which prevents USAC from supporting or being affiliated with “any organization which legally discriminates on the basis of: race, creed, sex (except as exempt from Title IX), age, national origin, religion, physical handicap, or sexual orientation.”"

+### The message

+- Do you have any grievances with the university specifically in how they handled the period from Oct 11, 2023 and beyond?

+    - you posted about the kaplan incident

+    - mentions about lack of responses from admin

+    - blockading

+        - the school never put an end to the blockading

+    - USAC

+    - CAC

+### Questions

+- how did you feel about the blockading?

+- why do you think the school never put an end to the blockading?

+- how do you feel about USAC's presence and involvement with respect to the exclusion

+- why did you feel you needed to take it upon yourself to bring the case for impeachment against verdugo?